 “Hey, a deal is a deal.”

 After snapping some pictures with Abby and others at the party, I head out into the night with Michael.
 Being my last day on campus, I figure it would be nice to spend some alone time with him.
-It was a bit noisy in the house and I didn’t know how long the party was going to last.
+It was a bit too noisy in the house and I did not know how long the party was going to last.